symfony/symfony-docs/event_dispatcher.rst

 .. note::

-    You can notice that the attribute doesn't require its ``event`` parameter to be set if the method already type-hints the expected event.
+    Note that the attribute doesn't require its ``event`` parameter to be set if the method already type-hints the expected event.

 .. _events-subscriber: